-For lists of courses required for Specific Majors, Minors, and Certificates, please view the following:
+For lists of courses required for specific Majors, Minors, and Certificates, please view the following:

-- Writing Requirements
+- Writing Major Requirements

-- Literature Requirements
+- Literature Major Requirements

-- Film Studies Requirements
+- Film and Media Studies Major Requirements

-- Public and Professional Writing Certificate
+- Public and Professional Writing Certificate Requirements

-- Children's Literature Certificate
+- Children's Literature Certificate Requirements

 General Requirements for All English Majors